IsaiahHenryB/Course-Project/README.md

 This time, I spent the majority of my time trying to find out why the synopsis objects weren't functioning properly.
 I got synopsis to work.
 I realized that it was not defined in the book schema.
 Thank goodness!

-This Homework was quite a long one for me so far.
+This homework was quite a long one for me so far.
 I am trying to deploy this via heroku now.

+After attempting to deploy from heroku, the headaches began.
+I spent more time than i would like to admit to get the google authentication to function properly and boy am I glad to have that out of the way.

+I couldn't find a userProfileURL as was mentioned in step 3 of this assignment, so I left that alone for now.(until further clarification)

+### This is my second round of heroku troubleshooting